 Denfield General Store Visits

 - The Denfield General Store offers unique souvenirs, toys, candy and more!
 It is available for school trips by special booking during Spring and Fall Programming.
 If you plan on visiting with your group please arrange this at booking.
+The General Store is open Tuesday to Sunday during the public programming season from Victoria Day weekend to Thanksgiving weekend each year.

-- Please note this is separate from the scheduled student activities and teachers should schedule extra time to visit before or after their program.
+- Please note this is separate from the scheduled student activities and teachers should schedule extra time to visit after their program.
 We suggest allowing at least 20 minutes for every 15 students visiting.

 A Day in the Life

 Children led busy lives in the 19th century.
 When they were not working on the farm, they attended school and contributed to household chores.
 In this interactive program, students assume the role of children in the 19th century and participate in household chores, a one room school house lesson and learn about how the community celebrated after a hard day’s work.
+Students will also visit the log house and discover early settler belongings, as we examine the house’s artifacts.

 The Village at Work